w1sq/message_verificator/README.md

-# Message verificator
+# Message Verificator

-Storyteller is a project that generates a story from a random frame of your video.
-It uses machine learning algorithms to analyze the frame and generate a relevant story.
+This project features a Telegram bot that can send messages to any other user of the same bot, facilitating anonymous message exchanges.

 ## Prerequisites